-Description of the MatterDuring 2022, the Company incurred \$79.3 million for research and development expenses and as of December 31, 2022 accrued \$5.5 million for clinical trial costs.
+Description of the Matter

+During 2022, the Company incurred \$79.3 million for research and development expenses and as of December 31, 2022 accrued \$5.5 million for clinical trial costs.
 A substantial portion of the Company's ongoing research and development activities are conducted by third-party service providers, including clinical research organizations ("CROs").
-External costs to be paid to CROs are accrued and expensed based upon actual work completed in accordance with signed agreements.Auditing management's accounting for accrued clinical trial costs is especially challenging because the evaluation is dependent upon a high-
+External costs to be paid to CROs are accrued and expensed based upon actual work completed in accordance with signed agreements.

-Auditing management's accounting for accrued clinical trial costs is especially challenging because the evaluation is dependent upon a highvolume of data and input exchanged between clinical personnel and third-party service providers, such as the total trial management costs, number of sites activated, the number of patients enrolled, and the number of patient visits, which is tracked in spreadsheets and other end user computing programs.
+Auditing management's accounting for accrued clinical trial costs is especially challenging because the evaluation is dependent upon a high-volume of data and input exchanged between clinical personnel and third-party service providers, such as the total trial management costs, number of sites activated, the number of patients enrolled, and the number of patient visits, which is tracked in spreadsheets and other end user computing programs.